keyboardio/Kaleidoscope/plugins/Kaleidoscope-MouseKeys/README.md

 > This method changes the size of the grid used for [warping](#warping).
 The
 > following are valid sizes: `MOUSE_WARP_GRID_2X2`, `MOUSE_WARP_GRID_3X3`

+## Further reading

+There is an [example][plugin:example] that demonstrates how to use this plugin.

+[plugin:example]: /examples/Features/MouseKeys/MouseKeys.ino